Guest post by Lisa Occhino

 There are over a dozen digital distribution companies that make it quick and easy to get your music on all the major streaming services out there.
 You retain 100% of your rights and ownership, no matter which company you use.

 There’s truly no “best” or “worst” distribution company.
 There are pros and cons to all of them, and you just have to decide which one makes the most sense for your current financial situation and music career level.
-For example, TuneCore is popular among DIY artists who like the idea of paying simple, flat fees, and not having a cut of their revenue taken out.
 We encourage you to read Ari Herstand’s comprehensive comparison of digital distribution companies to help you decide which option is best for you.

 Lisa Occhino is the founder of SongwriterLink and the Director of Marketing & Communications at Soundfly.
 She’s also a pianist, award-winning songwriter, and graduate of Berklee College of Music.